 The subdivision of 'large' houses will be supported where the relevant policies of NPF4 and the MLDP are met.
-The subdivision of 'large' houses will be supported in all rural areas including pressurised and sensitive areas as defined by MLDP policy DP4 d), CAT areas and SLA's as defined by MLDP policy EP3 c).
+The subdivision of 'large' houses will be supported in pressurised and sensitive areas as defined by MLDP policy DP4 d), CAT/Green Belts and SLA's as defined by MLDP policy EP3 c).
 Any extension must be in keeping with the character, scale and proportion of the original house.